Position Statement FAQs

 - Existing position statement review.

-- Each position statement expires three years after it is approved by Council.
+- Each position statement expires five years after it is approved by Council.
 Prior to the expiration of the position statement, GPPC will appoint an ad hoc committee to recommend revisions to the position statement.
 GPPC members will be asked to serve on this panel and initially determine, with outside participants if needed, if the position statement requires minor (e.g., updating additions, some editing, and including format changes) or major (e.g., substantive conceptual changes) revisions.

 - If no or only minor revisions are needed, then the position statement goes to GPPC for aquorum vote, and forwarded to GSA Council through the GPPC Council Liaison for Council approval.